sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 field theory), taught by Mark Shusterman.
 * Every semester since Fall 2020, I've been a mentor for the <a href="https://drp.math.harvard.edu/">directed reading program</a> at Harvard;
-I've mentored reading projects on surfaces and Chern classes in differential geometry, function fields and elliptic curves, and topological K-theory.
+in chronological order, I've mentored reading projects on surfaces and Chern classes in differential geometry, function fields and elliptic curves, topological K-theory, and the cobordism hypothesis.

 ---